-3.4 EDUCATION RESEARCH OR EDUCATION INNOVATION PROPOSAL
+3.5 EDUCATION RESEARCH PROPOSAL

-The education research or education innovation proposal assignment challenges HSED students to develop a comprehensive grant application to support a new research study, or new education development relevant to health professions education.
-The proposals are formatted according to the guidelines of a popular health professions research and innovation funding competition.
+The education research proposal assignment challenges HSED students to develop a comprehensive grant application to support a research study relevant to health professions education.
+The proposals are formatted according to the guidelines of a popular health professions research funding competition.
 In this way, we anticipate this assignment will serve as a foundation for students to pursue funding for education scholarship immediately upon graduation.

-The activity requires students to consider all aspects of completing research or development activities, including articulating one's epistemological lens, the necessary methods and analyses, the potential impact of the work, and instrumental ethics and budgeting considerations.
+The activity requires students to consider all aspects of completing a research study, including articulating one's epistemological lens, the necessary methods and analyses, the potential impact of the work, and instrumental ethics and budgeting considerations.